 The Pending Formal Complaints and Recent Supreme Court Decisions tab on the left links to a page listing the Commission's pending formal complaints and those recently resolved by the Michigan Supreme Court.
-That tab includes access to the most significant documents relating to formal proceedings, posted in each case as they are available; the most significant of those are:
+That tab includes access to the documents relating to formal proceedings posted in each case as they are available; the most significant of those are:

 - Formal complaint (filed by the Examiner)

 - Answer (filed by the Respondent judicial officer)